davidgasquez/handbook/content/concepts.md

 To reach a goal, reduce friction or increase incentives/rewards.
 To build better institutions, alter the incentive landscape.

+### Evolution

+- Every culture is the gradual accumulation of useful environmental adaptations combined with random memetic drift.
+-

 ### Antifragility

 Antifragility is a property of systems that increase in capability, resilience, or robustness as a result of stressors, shocks, volatility, noise, mistakes, faults, attacks, or failures.